EXPLAINER-Trump's claims and Hunter Biden's dealings in China

-Oct 3 (Reuters) - U.S. President Donald Trump on Thursday called on China to investigate Joe Biden, a leading Democratic contender in the 2020 race for the White House, about the involvement of Biden’s son in a fund that sought to raise Chinese capital.
+Oct 3 (Reuters) - U.S. President Donald Trump on Thursday called on China to investigate Joe Biden, a main Democratic contender in the 2020 race for the White House, about the involvement of his son in a fund that sought to raise Chinese capital.

 Trump accuses the younger Biden of using his position of influence to secure the financial backing of China for his investments.
-He has not provided evidence to support this claim and Hunter Biden has repeatedly denied any wrongdoing.
+Trump has not provided evidence to support the accusation and Hunter Biden has repeatedly denied any wrongdoing.

 Here are some details about Trump’s allegations: